'Elysium' delivers action, destruction and a deeper message on life

-LOS ANGELES (Reuters) - Director Neill Blomkamp and leading man Matt Damon mostly want summer filmgoers to be completely entertained by the action-packed, sci-fi thriller “Elysium.”
+LOS ANGELES, Aug 7 (Reuters) - Director Neill Blomkamp and leading man Matt Damon mostly want summer filmgoers to be completely entertained by the action-packed, sci-fi thriller “Elysium.”
 But if the audience could also ponder the question of what to do about world poverty and inequality, well, that would be a bonus.

 “Elysium,” which opens this weekend, is not the typical light summer fare served up in big-budget Hollywood productions.
 And Blomkamp, the South African who made waves with his first feature, “District 9,” is no typical director.